britram/hugo-bht/content/project/pathspider.md

 title = "PathSpider"

 # Project summary to display on homepage.
-summary = "Active measurement for Internet path transparency to new protocol features"
+summary = "A tool for active measurement of Internet path transparency"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "boards.jpg"
+image_preview = "pathspider.png"

 # Optional image to display on project detail page (relative to `static/img/` folder).
 image = ""

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["internet-measurement"]
+tags = ["measurement"]

 # Optional external URL for project (replaces project detail page).
 external_link = "https://pathspider.net"